freewill7/stroudmasters/README.md

 - Version control (optional)

-  The general concensus in computer science is that text based sources are best managed through version control systems.
+  The sources for the site are stored in a Version control system.

   Version control systems allow you to register files and formally record how things change over time.
-Most importantly they are an excellent way of performing backups- if I were to accidentally delete a page then I can easily restore it from the Version control system.
+Most importantly they are an excellent way of performing backups- an accidental deletion of a page can be easily restored from the Version control system.

   There are variety of Version control systems out there but the trend has generally been towards `git`.
 Microsoft provides a free git hosting service called github which is what we currently use.